 Commencing a private antitrust action

-Private damages actions arising out of infringements of EU and UK competition law are usually brought as claims for breach of statutory duty.
-The relevant statutes are in relation to domestic competition law, the Competition Act 1998 and prior to the UK’s exit from the EU,the European Communities Act 1972, which enshrines into English law the requirements of Articles 101 and 102 of the TFEU.
+Private damages actions arising out of infringements of competition law are usually brought as claims for breach of statutory duty.
+The relevant statutes are in relation to UK domestic competition law, the Competition Act 1998 and prior to the UK’s exit from the EU, the European Communities Act 1972, which enshrined into English law the requirements of Articles 101 and 102 of the TFEU.
+The European Communities Act 1972 was repealed by the European Union (Withdrawal) Act 2018 (as amended by the European Union (Withdrawal) Act 2020).
 Other causes of action could be used if the requirements are met, for example, breach of contract.

-Claims may also be based on breaches of foreign competition law (see question 17 for more detail).
+Claims may also be based on foreign torts and on that basis it may be that breaches of foreign competition law could give rise to a claim (see question 17 for more detail).
 There have been a number of attempts by claimants to rely on such causes of action in addition to claims for breach of statutory duty (see the Emerald Supplies and others v.
 British Airways plc claim (Emerald Supplies), in which the claimants have argued the torts of unlawful means conspiracy and the interference of the claimants’ business by unlawful means).
 However, to make out a claim for unlawful means conspiracy, it is necessary to demonstrate that the defendant intended to cause damage to the claimant.
 In Emerald Supplies, the Court of Appeal held that the necessary intention to injure is not made out merely because the increased prices resulting from a cartel must be at the expense of customers.
 It held that ‘an intention to injure an identifiable class is not sufficient to establish an intention to injure its constituent members’ and that it did not follow from the imposition of higher prices that the claimant, in that case a direct customer, would be harmed because it may pass on any overcharge.
 In Emerald Supplies, the Court of Appeal struck out the claimants’ conspiracy claim.

-Following the UK’s exit from the EU, during the transition period, EU competition law remains binding in the UK and so claims for infringement of EU competition law will continue to be based on breach of statutory duty.
-At the time of writing, there is no agreement between the EU and UK on their future relationship following the end of the transition period on 31 December 2020 (see question 60).
-Accordingly, claims for infringements of EU competition law after the transition period will proceed on the same basis as other foreign claims (see above and question 17).
+Following the UK’s exit from the EU, during the Transition Period, EU competition law remained binding in the UK and so claims for infringement of EU competition law committed prior to the end of the Transition Period may continue to be based on breach of statutory duty.
+Claims for infringements of EU competition law arising after the end of the Transition Period, would need to proceed on the same basis as other foreign tort claims (see above and question 17).